antaripJKashyap/Digital-Strategy-Assistant/docs/rag_infrastructure/standard_chat/text_generation/helpers/chat.md

     """
 ```
 #### Purpose
-- Ensures that a DynamoDB table exists for storing conversation history, keyed by `SessionId`.
+- Ensures a DynamoDB table exists to log conversation history, preserving chat context across sessions.

 #### Process Flow
-1. Uses `boto3` to list existing tables.
+1. Lists existing DynamoDB tables using `boto3`.
-2. Checks if the specified table exists.
+2. Checks if the specified `table_name` exists.
-3. Creates the table if it does not exist and waits for its availability.
+3. Creates the table with `SessionId` as the key if it does not exist, then waits for its availability.

 #### Inputs and Outputs
 - **Inputs**:
-  - `table_name`: Name of the DynamoDB table.
+  - `table_name`: The desired DynamoDB table name.
 - **Outputs**:
-  - None (the function performs side effects by creating the table if necessary).
+  - None; the function performs table creation as a side effect.

 ---